anwsimon/nasa_photos/README.md

 You can "like" Felicette's snaps to let her know how much you appreciate her endeavors.

-# To run this project
+# To run this project on your machine

-npm run start:server
+npm run start

 # About this project